The CCS campus is made up of two unique sites

 The Taubman Center is built on the philosophy of community, so just outside the student’s living quarters are work spaces, fitness rooms and lounge areas for students to interact.
 Each floor also houses a laundry room.
 Continuing with the theme of community, a full-service dining area is just a few floors below.
 Students living in the Taubman Center are required to have a meal plan.

-Taubman Center three students per unit - $2,875 per semester*
+Taubman Center two students per unit: